vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 [Query source](https://dune.com/queries/2612639/4334228)

-Finally, we see the largest spike in staked eusdRSR on March 23rd, following the addition of the Curve gauge.
-For other additional charts showing the state of Electronic Dollars, we have created a [Dune Dashboard](https://dune.com/paulapivat/llama-risk-assessment-electronic-dollar-eusd).
+The following chart shows RSR that has been staked on eUSD as eusdRSR over time.
+We see the largest spike in staked eusdRSR on March 23rd, following the addition of the Curve gauge.

 ![eusdRSR_staked_ts](https://github.com/PaulApivat/temp/assets/4058461/7a520b58-3168-42b9-b33c-d7020686658b)

 [Query source](https://dune.com/queries/2465756/4055736)

+For other additional charts showing the state of Electronic Dollars, we have created a [Dune Dashboard](https://dune.com/paulapivat/llama-risk-assessment-electronic-dollar-eusd).

 ## Risk Vectors